NicCulverwell/NicCulverwell/README.md

 🔹 AI Genre Enhancement Model:
 Fine-tuned GPT-2 to transform short sentences into captivating genre-specific outputs.
 Utilized 2,250 unique prompts across detective, sci-fi, and fantasy genres.

-🔹 Roguelike Multi-Genre Game (In Development):
+🔹 Fishing Game (In Development):
-Currently designing a game where players navigate through levels featuring card games, 2D platformers, and more, with mechanics carrying over between genres.
+Currently designing a cosy co-op game where players get to relax, have fun with friends and throw a couple rods into the sea, trying to catch the odd fish in the process.

 Get in Touch
 📧 Email: nicculverwell@gmail.com